temporalio/documentation/docs/go-workflow-testing.md

 function matches the signature of the original activity function.

 Since this can be an entire function, there is no limitation as to what we can do here.
-In this example, we assert that the `value` param has the same content as the value param we passed to the workflow.
+In this example, we assert that the `value` param has the same content as the value param we passed to the Workflow.